ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 reloaded thus resetting any progress done.
 As for the quit, it will take the player back to main menu.
 For the blured background of the pause menu a ColorRect was used with a shader to give the blured effect.
 The whole pause menu scene was added to the autoscrolling camera since the camera which allowed it to be in view of the camera at all times when the player pressed pause.
+Also the z of this scene was placed at 11 to make it appear in front of all the objects in the camera.

 ### Ending Scene

 ![ending scene](ExampleImages/endmenu.png)
-The ending scene was created with the help of Karim who created the cutscene and Jason who help figure out how to display the corrisponding player id of who won the game.
-The quit button takes the player back to main menu so they can replay the game
+The ending scene was created with the help of Karim who created the cutscene.
+Once the cutscene ends the name of the player will appear as well as a quit button to return the player back to the main menu.

 ### In-Game UI